shapes

 title

-PlotShapeId— What kind of shape to draw (arrow up, arrow down, circle, square, etc.).location
+PlotShapeId (string)β What kind of shape to draw (arrow up, arrow down, circle, square, etc.).shape_arrow_downshape_arrow_upshape_circleshape_crossshape_xcrossshape_diamondshape_flagshape_squareshape_label_downshape_label_upshape_triangle_downshape_triangle_up

-MarkLocation— Where to place the shape (above bar, below bar, on price).transparency
+MarkLocation (string)β Where to place the shape (above bar, below bar, on price).AboveBarBelowBarTopBottomRightLeftAbsoluteAbsoluteUpAbsoluteDown

 Return Value